 Panamax and New Panamax

 Ships that are explicitly designed to travel through the Panama Canal are termed as Panamax.
-After the expansion of the Panama Canal through the creation of a new lock, a newer kind of ships has come into being called the New Panamax.
+After the expansion of the Panama Canal through the creation of a new lock, a newer kind of ship has come into being called the New Panamax.
 The classification is based on the dimensions of the ship that would guarantee its smooth sailing through the Panama Canal.
 Ships that fail to meet the dimension criteria and are incapable of passing through the Panama Canal are called Post Panamax Vessels.
-The New Panamax Vessels have a load carrying capacity of about 13,000 Twenty-foot Equivalent Units (TFUs).
+The New Panamax Vessels have a load-carrying capacity of about 13,000 Twenty-foot Equivalent Units (TFUs).
 Their length extends up to 427 meters.
 The expansion of the canal has enabled easy passage of the larger ships.

 The name “Aframax” is derived from the Average Freight Rate Assessment schematic that was devised by Shell, a renowned multi-industry company.
 These are medium-sized oil tankers having an average weight of 1,20,000 DWT and can carry over 7,00,000 crude oil casks.
 They frequent places where there are limited port facilities or small ports to accommodate giant oil carriers.
 The maximum permissible limit of the beam of such a vessel is 32.3 meters or 106 ft.

 Chinamax vessels are classified under Very Large Carriers (VLOC) and happen to be one of the largest bulk carrier ships in the world.
 Most of the cargo ships are measured in terms of size.
 But while measuring a Chinamax, even its length is taken into consideration.
 Initially, these vessels were designed for the Chinese port facilities (as the name suggests) and Brazil in South Africa.
 But the development in the harbor facilities in recent times has made it more versatile so that it can be used in other nations too.
 The Chinamax has a Dead Weight Tonnage (DWT) of up to 4,00,000 tonnes.
 It is 360 meters long and 65 meters wide.
-The draft is of 25 meters, and they are also popularly known as Valemax vessels.
+The draft is 25 meters, and they are also popularly known as Valemax vessels.

 At 150-250 meters in length the Handymax, also classified as the Handymax bulk carriers have a load carrying capacity of 60,000 tonnes.
 They are small sized cargo ships that can pass through most ports and harbor facilities with great ease.
 They are quite similar to Supermax bulk cargo vessels except for the fact that they are slightly better in terms of Dead Weight Tonnage (DWT).
 Sometimes some Handy size cargo ships are categorized under the Handymax type.